 In your first two years, you will undertake 20 hours per week of timetabled study.

-Normally, you should also dedicate an additional 15 to 20 hours to prepare for:
+Normally, you should also dedicate an additional 15 hours to prepare for:

 - writing lab reports